jerryOnlyZRJ/mobile-events/README.md

 # Preview

-You can try it just now by this -> http://mtevents.jerryonlyzrj.com/test.html
+You can try it on your phone now here -> http://mtevents.jerryonlyzrj.com/test.html

 ## Features